ovh/overthebox/README.md

 sync
 ```

-Once you boot on the your USB key, the image will be flashed by default on `mmcblk0`, see [the recovery section](#create-a-recovery-key) for more information.
+Once you boot on your USB key, the image will be flashed by default on `mmcblk0`, see [the recovery section](#create-a-recovery-key) for more information.

 ## Install from source